immersive-web/webxr/spatial-tracking-explainer.md

 ### Click-and-drag view controls
 Frequently with inline sessions it's desirable to have the view rotate when the user interacts with the inline canvas.
 This is useful on devices without tracking capabilities to allow users to still view the full scene, but can also be desirable on devices with some tracking capabilities, such as a mobile phone or tablet, as a way to adjust the users view without requiring them to physically turn around.

-By updating the `originOffset` in response to pointer events, pages can provide basic click-and-drag style controls to allow the user to pan the view around the immersive scene.
+By calling `getOffsetReferenceSpace()` in response to pointer events, pages can provide basic click-and-drag style controls to allow the user to pan the view around the immersive scene.

 ```js
 // Amount to rotate, in radians, per CSS pixel of pointer movement.